dpjungmin/tissue.nvim/README.md

 # tissue.nvim

-A dark theme for neovim.
+ A soft dark theme for Neovim.

 ## Preview